samthebest/dump/agile-data-and-tdd.md

  - Unambiguous executable documentation
  - Assurance that complicated code works
  - No redundant tests that test trivial code
- - **Low level** design is elegant, minimal in number of classes & methods, terse, concrete and optimizable
+ - **Low level** design is elegant, minimal in number of classes & methods, terse, concrete and optimisable

 ### "Problems" in applying *DD to Data Science & Big Data